 The beginning of the Roaring Twenties saw a brief recession, but as the economies of the US and much of Europe began to prosper, Hawaii’s economy began to do so as well.
-Immigration from Asia continued to flow into the country.
+Immigration from Asia, chiefly East Asia but a few South and South-East Asians continued to flow into the country.
 This period would also see a greater emphasis on Hawaiian democracy with universal suffrage implemented and the continued domination of the National Liberals in the legislature.

 The Great Depression saw major unemployment as demand for luxury goods, like sugar, fell.
-Almost a fifth of the island’s population (mostly immigrants) found themselves out of work.
-However, resulting from the exceedingly rural and communal nature of the country, living standards did not really change too much.
+Almost a fifth of the island’s population, mostly immigrants working in the large plantations, found themselves out of work.
+However, resulting from the already exceedingly rural and communal nature of the country, life for many did not really change that much.